74 Bedroom Closet Ideas

 Sometimes it pays to put the baby – or your closet – in the corner.
 Corner closets are a chic, unobtrusive way to stay organized.
 There’s a wealth of options when it comes to the style of your corner closet.
 Distressed wood with dark metal hardware fits perfectly with the rustic, vintage vibe of a modern farmhouse-style master bedroom.
 White paneled doors, on the other hand, are chic and traditional.

 An open-plan corner closet design is another animal entirely.
 You can organize your clothing in different ways to add a little visual interest to the room without having to spring for extra decor.
 Having all your clothes fully visible at all times adds some motivation to keep things tidy.
 A little mess behind clothes doors is one thing, but it’s a lot harder to ignore when everything is out in the open.

-6. Bedroom Closet Custom Cabinets Ideas
+6. Custom Bedroom Cabinets

 If your bedroom has any tight corners or awkward angles, you might want to go for cabinets custom-built to fit the space.
 That way, you can make use of every inch of the room and avoid any unsightly gaps.

 Custom cabinets are also a great way to make sure the room suits all of your needs.
 You could use cabinetry with a built-in desk, a shelf for your books, or even a lofted area to put a bed.

 A good, old-fashioned chest of drawers is a classic for clothing storage and bedroom decor.
 They can be especially handy if there isn’t much hanging space in your closet.
 You can prioritize certain pieces – suits, blazers, easily wrinkled things made from silk or linen – and store the rest in drawers.

 Place some decor on your drawers, but not so much that you don’t have room to set anything down.
 Plants, candles, and photographs are simple decorations that add life to the room and make it a little cozier.